 How do you get HIV?

-The most common way people get HIV is through unprotected anal or vaginal sex with someone with HIV who is not aware of their status or not on consistent antiretroviral treatment.
-According to the CDC, HIV transmission through oral sex is extremely rare.
+The most common way to get HIV is through unprotected anal or vaginal sex with someone who is unaware they have HIV or who does not have their HIV controlled with antiretroviral (ARV) treatment.

 What are the symptoms of HIV?